austin-bagwell/austin-bagwell/README.md

 - 👋 Hi, I’m @austin-bagwell
 - 🌱 I’m currently learning ...
 JavaScript, Node, HTML, CSS, how to even program.
-- 💞️ I’m looking to collaborate on ... literally anything that you want me to break.
+- 💞️ I’m looking to collaborate on ... literally anything that you want me to ~~break~~ fix.
 Seriously though, give me your toddler-level JavaScript/Node tidbits and I'll squish together some hacky code to try and make it do a trick or something.

 <!---